 Most research on magnesium and athletic performance will point to magnesium having no effect, unless you are deficient.1314 However, we know that many Americans are in fact magnesium-deficient as most peoples’ diets do not cover the leafy greens and other healthy foods that contain magnesium.

 Vitamin D3 was a supplement John recommended to me a while back when I was having problems with an eye twitch, either due to lack of sleep, stress, or poor hydration.
 That annoying eye twitch also could be the result of a vitamin D3 deficiency.
-I take 25 mcg of vitamin D3 daily and have not experienced a twitch since.
+I take 25 mcg of vitamin D3 (View on Amazon) daily and have not experienced a twitch since.

 For runners, when co-supplementing vitamin D with calcium, it may prevent bone loss in athletes who may be susceptible to osteoporosis, but otherwise probably won’t enhance performance.1516 Make sure if you co-supplement with calcium (I did not) and are also taking magnesium that your ratios are in check.
 Gene Food contributor and dietitian Janeth wrote a bit more about mineral imbalances involving calcium, magnesium, and potassium that you can read for more information.